tomppatomppa/tictactoe-online/README.md

 ## Description

-This repository aims to help me familiarize myself with the basics of WebSocket technologies, such as sockets.io.
-To achieve this, I implemented a real-time gaming functionality in a tic-tac-toe game.
-The client features custom React components that can be reused throughout the app.
+This repository is dedicated to helping me gain a deeper understanding of WebSocket technologies, specifically sockets.io.
+To achieve this goal, I created a real-time gaming functionality for a tic-tac-toe game.
+The client-side of the application is built with custom React components that can be easily reused throughout the app.

-Right now both the backend and client share some of the "game logic" which wasnt ideal, but i decided it online games would only be saved, so validating all the offline games in the backend would have been odd.
+Currently, both the backend and client share some of the "game logic," which isn't ideal.
+However, since only online games are saved, validating all offline games in the backend would have been unnecessary.

+My primary focus was to ensure that no mutations were made to the database via sockets.
+Instead, mutations were only permitted through the API, which requires authentication.
+Sockets were primarily used for retrieving the initial state of a game and informing clients of any updates.

-Some thoughts after the project.
-Focus on making test from the beginning, and try to make everything testable from the start.
-Refactoring after something is finnished is a pain.
-Especially for a junior developer it's hard to see the problems ahead, and just have to "wing" it and hopefully make it work.
+In retrospect, I realize that I should have focused on creating tests from the beginning and made everything testable from the start.
+Refactoring after completing a project can be a challenging task, especially for junior developers.
+It's difficult to anticipate problems ahead of time, so sometimes you just have to "wing it" and hope for the best.

 ## DataGrid Component